siesta-project/buds/doc/DEV.md

 # General development

-Anybody is encouraged to contribute to refype in any way they feel.
+Anybody is encouraged to contribute to buds in any way they feel.

 We welcome: